MINE-DD/MINE-DD/README.md

 ## MINE-DD

-Mining the past to protect against diarrheal disease in the future.
+(Mining the past to protect against Diarrheal Disease in the future) is a collaborative research project between the eScience Center and Amsterdam UMC.
+The project focuses on addressing the global health challenge of diarrheal disease in the context of climate change.

 ## Description

-MINE-DD is a Python package that uses artificial intelligence to mine existing literature to describe how climate might change diarrheal diseases in the future.
-The package helps project the risk of diarrheal disease into the future, preparing communities and informing policy makers.
+MINE-DD is a Python package that leverages artificial intelligence to extract and synthesize insights about climate's impact on diarrheal diseases from scientific literature.
+It enables researchers to efficiently query and analyze large collections of academic papers that would be impractical to read manually.
+Built on the [PaperQA2](https://github.com/neuracap/paperqa) framework, the package implements an advanced question-answering system that provides detailed, citation-backed responses, ensuring that every insight is directly traceable to its original source materials.
+The package:

+- Takes a collection of scientific papers (PDFs)
+- Processes them to create embeddings (vector representations)
+- Allows users to query these papers with natural language questions
+- Returns answers with citations and context from the relevant papers as an excel file

+Notes:

+- MINE-DD uses Ollama models locally
+- Default LLMs: ollama/llama3.1:405b (stored on [Snellius](https://www.surf.nl/en/services/compute/snellius-the-national-supercomputer)) or ollama/llama3.2:3b-instruct-fp16 (for laptop-friendly usage)
+- Default embeddings: ollama/mxbai-embed-large:latest

 ## Installation